Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

-We first analyse geometrically finite subgroups in the vicinity of its parabolic subgroups.
+We analyse {relatively quasiconvex} subgroups in the vicinity of their parabolic subgroups.

-\begin{lemma} Let $G$ be a discrete subgroup of isometries of a hyperbolic geodesic proper metric space $X$.
-Let $H<G$ be a subgroup admitting a non-elementary action on $\partial X$.
-Let $a\in\partial X$ be a parabolic point for $H$, and let $Q=\stab_H a$ and $P=\stab_G a$.
-For any base point $o\in X$ and any $D>0$, there exists $D'$ such that where $N_D(Y)$ denotes the $D$-neighborhood of a subset $Y$. \end{lemma}
+\begin{lemma} .
+Let $H<G$ be a subgroup admitting a non-elementary action on $\partial X$. {Fix a parabolic point $a$ for $H$, and let $Q=\stab_H a$ and $P=\stab_G a$.
+Assume that $a$ is a bounded parabolic point for $Q$.} For any base point $o\in X$ and any $D>0$, there exists $D'$ such that \end{lemma}